Thyrotropin Alfa (thye-roe-TROE-pin AL-fa)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breast feeding.
-Make sure your doctor knows if you have heart disease, kidney disease, or if you have any other cancer or tumors.
-Your doctor will need to know if you have been treated in the past with bovine thyroid stimulating hormone.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, heart disease, nerve problems, a history of stroke, or have any other cancer or tumors.
+Also make sure your doctor knows if your thyroid cancer has spread.
+Your doctor will need to know if you have been treated in the past or have had allergies with bovine thyroid stimulating hormone.

 Possible Side Effects While Using This Medicine